Leader of the Opposition in Lok Sabha: Roles and responsibilities

 However, in the selection panels for most of these appointments, except the CBI, where the Chief Justice of India is a member of this three-member committee that includes the Prime Minister, the Leader of the Opposition, and the Chief Justice of India, the government holds a numerical advantage, i.e votes are in the government's favour.
 However, the Leader of the Opposition will still have a say.

 Privileges and salary

-The leader of opposition is a statutory post and officially recognized in “The salary and allowance of Leader of opposition act, 1977”.
+The leader of opposition is a statutory post and officially recognized in “The Salary and Allowances of Leaders of Opposition in Parliament Act, 1977”.

 List of leaders of the opposition in Lok Sabha

 The Lok Sabha did not officially recognize a leader of the opposition until 1969.
 The position was vacant between 1970 and 1977, between 1980 and 1989 and between 2014 and 2024.
-Rahul Gandhi of the Congress party has been appointed leader of the opposition in India's parliament, filling a post that had been empty for a decade.
+Rahul Gandhi of the Congress party has been recognised leader of the opposition in India's parliament, filling a post that had been empty for a decade.